-Alert Logic lists all of the scan content that Alert Logic scanners can check for in the Vulnerability Library.
-You can easily search for and view information on a specified vulnerability Alert Logic scanned for, and see whether it impacts assets in your environment.
+Alert Logic lists all of the scan content that Alert Logic scanners can check for in the Vulnerability Library, under Investigate in the Alert Logic console.
+You can easily search for and view information on a specified vulnerability that Alert Logic scanned for, and see whether it impacts assets in your environment.

 Vulnerability Library Contents

-The Vulnerability Library is organized by exposure ID (EID) , common vulnerabilities and exposures (CVE) number, name of the vulnerability, severity ranking, CVSS score, PCI compliance audit result, last modified date, and product.
+The Vulnerability Library is organized by exposure ID (EID), common vulnerabilities and exposures (CVE) number, name of the vulnerability, severity ranking, Common Vulnerability Scoring System (CVSS) score, PCI compliance audit result, last modified date, and product.

 Sort through library

 The Vulnerability Library, by default, is listed by the last modified date by descending order.
 The most recently added or updated content is displayed on top, which allows you to quickly check if coverage exists for any new emerging threats.
 You can sort the list by EID, name, or last modified date.
 Click the arrow icon () next to the column label to sort the list by descending or ascending order from that column.

 You can perform searches to find a vulnerability in the library.
 In the search bar on the top right of the page, you can search for all or part of the name of the vulnerability, a specific CVE, an operating system or an application, an EID, or any partial string of text that is part of the vulnerability text.

 View Vulnerability Details